Golden Gate Canyon State Park

 Winter adventurers should keep in mind that Mountain Base Road closes to vehicles every year from December 1 until spring weather permits.

-There is a $10 per vehicle per day fee for motorists entering the park.
-Alternatively, visitors can access the park with an annual Colorado State Parks Pass.
-For more on Golden Gate, visit the official park website.
+Visitors can access the park with an annual Colorado State Parks Pass.
+For more information on fees and reservations for Golden Gate Canyon State Park, visit the official park website.